 DSI4EU also provided an engaging program of training, mentoring, events, policy workshops and experimentation.
 DSI4EU represented the building blocks for a new participatory innovation model for Europe, a more decentralized web and an inclusive and sustainable society, including a radical approach to scaling, extending and connecting the DSI network in Europe.

-Waag Society was responsible for the engagement of the communities as well as the communication during the project.
+Waag was responsible for the engagement of the communities as well as the communication during the project.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 688192.